 Pros

-- Permanent insurance policies have an investment component built-in, called cash values.
-Premium payments consist of insurance cost and contributions to the cash values
+• Some permanent insurance policies have an investment component built-in, called cash value.
+Premium payments consist of insurance cost and contributions to this investment component, the cash value

-- Cash values grow on a tax-deferred basis as long as the policy remains tax-exempt, which is simple to do
+• Cash value grows on a tax-deferred basis as long as the policy remains tax-exempt, which is simple to accomplish

-- Cash values can be used in a variety of ways, such as increasing the death benefit, withdrawing for personal use, or as collateral for a loan
+• Cash value can be used in a variety of ways, such as increasing the death benefit, withdrawing for personal use, as collateral for a loan, or providing a stream of retirement income

 Cons

-- Cash values come with a surrender charge in the early years to deter against unintended tax-advantages
+• Cash value comes with a surrender charge in the early years.
+This deters against unintended tax-advantages

 Housing analogy